debomatic/debomatic/docs/index.rst

 Oneshot mode
 ............

-Deb-o-Matic will try to build all files found in the incoming directory.
+Deb-o-Matic will try to build all files found in the ``incoming`` directory.
-Alternatively, it is possible to attempt to build a sinle file by passing ``-o`` or ``--oneshot`` option while invoking ``debomatic`` command, following by the file name of the package to build:
+Alternatively, it is possible to attempt to build a sinle file by passing ``-o`` or ``--oneshot`` option while invoking ``debomatic`` command, following by the file name of the package to build, which must be located in the ``incoming`` directory:

  *sudo debomatic -c debomatic.conf -o package_version_source.changes*